getcarina/carina/README.md

     Create a swarm cluster

-    --wait       wait for swarm cluster to come online (or error) --segments=1    number of segments for the initial cluster --autoscale  whether autoscale is on or off
+    --wait       wait for swarm cluster to come online (or error) --nodes=1    number of nodes for the initial cluster --autoscale  whether autoscale is on or off

   get <cluster-name>